-(1) The subsidiary has revised its premium rates and submitted the change in accordance with "Insurance Product Pre-sale Procedure "Insurance Product Pre-sale Procedure Guidelines;" meanwhile completed in building related system.
-(2) The subsidiary has completely prohibited its sales people from signing as customers' agents.

-(3) Amendments were made to the "Vehicle Manual Insurance Claims" to outline the applicable deductibles.

-(4) The erroneous claims have been reversed; claim handlers are being subjected to more rigorous education training.
+- (1) The subsidiary has revised its premium rates and submitted the change in accordance with "Insurance Product Pre-sale Procedure "Insurance Product Pre-sale Procedure Guidelines;" meanwhile completed in building - (2) The subsidiary has completely prohibited its sales - (a) The substalling has completely prominited its aleas people from signing as customers' agents.
+(3) Amendments were made to the "Vehicle Manual Insurance Claims" to outline the applicable deductibles. - (4) The erroneous claims have been reversed; claim handlers are being subjected to more rigorous education training.